Sharapova wins first US match since 2015

-Maria Sharapova played her first WTA match in the United States since 2015 and beat Jennifer Brady 6-1 4-6 6-0 in the opening round of the Bank of the West Classic in Stanford, California.
+Maria Sharapova played her first WTA match in the United States since 2015 and beat Jennifer Brady 6-1 4-6 6-0 in the opening round of the Bank of the West Classic.

 Sharapova, a wild-card entrant and five-time Grand Slam champion, won the opening four games of the match, lost the first three of the second set and cruised in the third.